BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_04.md

 !shop("Department Store 4F (Right)", ["Smoke Ball", "Destiny Knot", "Power Weight", "Power Bracer", "Power Belt", "Power Anklet", "Power Lens", "Power Band", ["TM48 Round", 9000]])

 Finally some good things for sale in this building.
-The Power Items raise 32 EV's per defeated Pokémon and cancel out other EV's.
-Meaning if you catch a new Pokémon you simply have to defeat any 8 Pokémon with a Power Item to max out - or 17 total for a usual 252/252/4 spread.
+The Power Items raise 32 EV's per defeated Pokemon and cancel out other EV's.
+Meaning if you catch a new Pokemon you simply have to defeat any 8 Pokemon with a Power Item to max out - or 17 total for a usual 252/252/4 spread.
 This is so incredibly fast that there is virtually no reason not to EV train in this game given how tough the fights can be.
 These are probably a bit too pricey for us right now, but keep in mind that they're here so when we have the cash we can immediately max out our EV's.
 If you're planning on breeding you can get a Destiny Knot.

 Anyways, that's all we can do in Lapis for now, so head to the North Obsidia Ward.